torsten-liermann/systemd-docker/README.md

 the running container, the information is lost (even if another client is re-attached later) and *the container will **not** be deleted*.

-`systemd-docker` adds an additional check and looks for the named container on start and if it exists and is stopped, it will be deleted.
+`systemd-docker` adds an additional check and looks for the named container when `run` is called - if one exists and is stopped, it will be deleted.

-# Systemd
+# Systemd integration details
 ## Automatic container naming
-`systemd` populates a range of variables among which %n stands for the name of service (derived from it's filename).
-This allows to write a self-configuring `ExecStart` instructions using the parameters `ExecStart=systemd-docker ... run ... --name %n --rm ...`.
+`systemd` populates a range of variables among which `%n` stands for the name of service, derived from it's filename.
+This  allows to write a self-configuring `ExecStart` instructions using the parameters

+`ExecStart=systemd-docker ... run ... --name %n --rm ...`

 ## Use of `systemd` environment variables
+`systemd` handles environment variables with the instructions `Environment=...` and `EnvironmentFile=...`.
+To inject variables into other instructions, the pattern is *${variable_name}*.
+With the flag -e they can be passed to the container (and not to `systemd-docker`)

+Example: `ExecStart=systemd-docker ... run -e ABC=${ABC} -e XYZ=${XYZ} ...`

-See the Environment variables section in the systemd-docker options
+`systemd-docker` has an option to pass on all defined environment variables using the `--env` flag, see the [environment variables section](#environment-variables) in the `systemd-docker` options

 # Systemd-docker options
 ## Logging